 You need to ask yourself: How much am I making as profit per month to be paying N1,000 or more charges on current account?

-On current or business bank account, you can enjoy overdraft.
+On a current or business bank account, you can enjoy overdraft.
 That’s you can withdraw more money from the account than is actually there (you must apply for this benefit from your bank).

 But savings account doesn’t have this benefit.
 No overdraft facilities in savings.